 The values of these properties are read-only and modified whenever successful matches are made.

 The number of possible parenthesized substrings is unlimited, but the

-RegExp object can only hold the last nine.
+RegExp object can only hold the first nine.
 You can access all parenthesized substrings through the returned array's indexes.

 These properties can be used in the replacement text for the

 String.replace method.
 When used this way, do not prepend them with